Welcome to I Love Veterinary, a haven for those who are passionate about the welfare and health of animals.

 Contributors and Partners

-Amber is a Licensed Vet Tech with a passion to spread awareness for animal welfare and knowledge as far and often as she can!
+Amber is a Licensed Vet Tech passionate about spreading awareness for animal welfare and knowledge as far and often as she can!

 Arais is a graduated Animal Care Assistant and has done work experience in veterinary practices.
 In her free time, she volunteers in an animal sanctuary while fostering and rescuing kittens!
 She dedicates her life to animal welfare and loves all things writing and content creation, she also has three rescued purr-assistants who help her (they enjoy walking on top of her laptop!): Romeo, Lady, and Raven.
 This year she is starting her degree in Veterinary Nursing in Ireland.